It’s that time of year again

 You start searching for another credit card offer with another 0% promotional rate.

 Then you transfer your existing promotional balance to that new card, and the timer begins anew.

 Meanwhile, you now have one credit card with a zero balance, that’s just begging to be used.
 And a brand new credit card that is maxed out — but don’t worry, you have another 6 months (or 12 or 18) to think about paying that one off.

 If you know what I’m talking about, then understand that you are not the only one.

 But really, this is a suggestion that I’ve read online time and time again:

 If you need to pay off or consolidate your credit card debt, find a 0% apr balance transfer promo, easy-peasy.

-But there’s never a follow-up tutorial on how to close that loop in the end — how to end that nasty, soul-sucking cycle.
+But you rarely find a full and detailed tutorial on how the refinance process truly works, to close that loop in the end — and finally end that nasty, soul-sucking cycle.

 So now that I’ve fallen into the above (self-made) trap on multiple occasions, I’m going to share with you what I’ve learned, and caution you to take heed of these warnings.